Popular Routes – Uganda

 - Lake Mburo National Park (1 to 2 days) offers good overall wildlife viewing and it is the only park in Uganda that has a population of the graceful impala antelope that are so common in southern countries.
 The park makes a great first stop on safari; aside from game drives, several activities are on offer including horse riding and boat trips.

 - Bwindi Impenetrable National Park or Mgahinga Gorilla National Park (2 to 3 days each) offer the ultimate highlight of the trip: gorilla trekking.
-As there is only one gorilla troop in Magahinga and sightings are less certain, this scenic park in the Virunga Mountains is less popular than Bwindi.
-However, it is much easier to obtain last-minute permits in Magahinga.
+As there is only one habituated gorilla troop in Magahinga (8 permits available daily), this scenic park in the Virunga Mountains is less popular than Bwindi, which now has 17 habituated and one semi-habituated troop (140 permits available daily).
 Both parks offer superb forest birding as well.

 - Queen Elizabeth National Park (3 to 4 days) has an array of activities to offer.
 This is Uganda’s most popular savannah reserve.
 Highlights include a boat trip on Kazinga Channel between Lake Edward and Lake George, chimp trekking in Chambura Gorge and finding tree-climbing lions in the Ishasha sector of the park.
 Game drives on the Kasenyi plains tend to be very productive as well.